sqltj/databricks_pyspark_cert_zenith/README.md

----
-Of course.
-Here is the updated `README.md` file, incorporating the project's value proposition, business scenario, and a detailed breakdown of how it covers the topics for the Databricks Certified Associate Developer for Apache Spark exam.
----

 ### **Project Title: E-commerce User Behavior Analytics Pipeline**

 This project is a comprehensive, hands-on lab designed to prepare you for the **Databricks Certified Associate Developer for Apache Spark** certification exam.
 Instead of studying abstract concepts, you will build a realistic, end-to-end data pipeline that solves a real-world business problem, applying dozens of the specific skills tested on the exam.